SkyDustGames/color-catcher/README.md

 # Color Catcher
 A simple Godot game where you collect shapes of the same color to gain points.

 ## Rules
 You are a shape, and you can only move horizontally.
 You are assigned a random color every time you collect one.

+You need to collect shapes that match your color.
-If you collect something with a different color, your color changes to that one and you lose a life.
-If it is of the same color (or a powerup), you gain points.
+If you collect something that doesn't match, you lose a life.
+Otherwise, you gain points.

 ### Powerups
-Powerups are **always yellow** and have particles in them.
+Powerups are non-regular shapes.
 They can give you powers.

-*Heart Powerup:* Changes your shape and heals you.
+*Heart:* Heals you.
-*Lightning Powerup:* Increases your speed.
+*Lightning:* Increases your speed.

+### Skins
+Use different shapes for your player.
+Available skins are:
+- Circle (free)
+- Square (10 coins)
+- Triangle (20 coins)
+- Hexagon (30 coins)

+You gain coins by playing the game.
+If you get a score of 15, you get 15 coins at the end of the roudn.

 ## Modding
 My plan is to make this game modifiable in some way, either by creating levels or by adding entire mechanics.